EDITORIALS

 Sure, your app may have passed single-point tests, but did your testers find all the new bugs in your product?
 Maybe.
 It depends on how well those detailed test cases predicted the right bugs.

 In all likelihood, someone writing a boring test case probably won’t have thought to include edge case tests in advance.
 A human, by contrast, invents their own tests, adapting to what they see.
-They actively hunt for and find things that don’t work.
+They notice things that look off and chase them down.

 So, how do you get the reporting and traceability you need without restricting a tester’s natural ability to find bugs?

 There is no one single best way to test.
-But if test case management is too confining, exploratory testing is too willy-nilly, and SBTM — though an improvement over pure exploratory testing — is still too uncontrolled, the best way to get things done might be to strike a balance between the two.
+But if test case management is too confining, unstructured exploration is too hard to track, and SBTM – though an improvement over pure exploratory testing – is still too uncontrolled, the best way to get things done might be to strike a balance between the two.

 To standardize notes, you could create a templated grid in a spreadsheet or tool like Testpad.
 This keeps your testers on track while giving them the option to add in more tests as they think of them.